szilvia-csernus/rabbit_sanctuary/README.md

 ### Imagery

 Free images were chosen from [Pexels](https://pexels.com/) and [Unsplash](https://unsplash.com/) websites.
-Feature rabbit icon was custom created by the author of the site, other icons were downloaded from [svgrepo](https://svgrepo.com/) and edited in [Figma](https://www.figma.com/).
+Feature rabbit icon was custom created by the author, other icons were downloaded from [svgrepo](https://svgrepo.com/) and edited in [Figma](https://www.figma.com/).

 ### Wireframes - Low & High Fidelity Designs

-All design was created by the author of the site with [Figma](https://www.figma.com/).
+All design was created by the author with the design tool [Figma](https://www.figma.com/).

 ![mobile-low-fidelity-design](assets/readme-images/mobile-low-fidelity-design.jpeg)
 ![desktop-low-fidelity-design](assets/readme-images/desktop-low-fidelity-design.jpeg)